weiran/dead-or-alive-bot/README.md

     <br>
 </h1>

 A Telegram bot that searches Wikipedia (via WikiData) for people and informs you if they're dead or alive.
+Inspired by [@roguehousewife](https://twitter.com/roguehousewife)'s inability to remember if any celebrity is dead or alive.

 Known as [@dead_or_alive_bot](http://t.me/dead_or_alive_bot) on Telegram.